dEAduction/dEAduction/tools/github-issues/discussion_question_template.md

    - area::tools
    - area::ui

-   Also include the following Type label:
+   Also one and only one of the following Type labels:
    - type::discussion
+   - type::question
    -->

 <!-- THANK YOU, for taking the time to write this issue! -->